Showing posts with label East-Entrance. Show all posts

 Paint pots

-Firehole river along the midway geyser basin
+Firehole river along the Midway Geyser basin

-The Angel 'travertine' terrace of the Mammoth hotsprings.
+The Angel 'travertine' terrace of the Mammoth hot springs.

 A beautiful sunset on our way back through South Dakota

-Three seasons in Yellowstone National Park - Winter - North gate >> Part 1
+Three Seasons in Yellowstone National Park - Winter - North gate >> Part 1

-Three seasons in Yellowstone National Park - Fall - South gate >> Part 3
+Three Seasons in Yellowstone National Park - Fall - South gate >> Part 3